PiotrJander/dl-labs/README.md

 TODO For conv transpose use kernel size divisible by stride, or (possibly better option) upsample by nearest neighbour and then do regular convolution
 TODO bias in conv nets - with/without batch norm
 TODO how to reuse variables?

+how to validate on the validation set? can only validate one image per run

+so iterate and combine results